Towards classification of codimension 1 foliations on threefolds of general type: Introduction

 Motivated by the above results, we would like to describe codimension $1$ foliations $\FF$ with canonical singularities and $\nu(K_{\FF}) < 3$ on threefolds of general type.
 In this paper we are able to prove the following partial analogue of Theorem \ref{BruMcQ}.

-\begin{ttheorem}[A] Let $\FF$ be a codimension one foliation with canonical singularities on a threefold $X$ of general type.
+\begin{ttheorem}[A] Let $\FF$ be a codimension one foliation with canonical singularities on a smooth projective threefold $X$ of general type.
 Suppose that $K_{\FF}$ is not big and the algebraic rank $r_a(\FF)$ is positive.
 Then one of the following two cases occurs. \begin{enumerate} \item $\FF$ is algebraically integrable.
-Then, up to a generically finite morphism, the threefold $X$ splits as a product $S \times C$ of a surface $S$ and a curve $C$, and $\FF$ is the relative tangent bundle of the projection $S \times C \to C$.
-We have $\kappa(K_{\FF}) = \nu(K_{\FF}) = 2$. \item The algebraic rank of $\FF$ is equal to $1$.
-Then, up to a generically finite morphism, the threefold $X$ splits as a product $S \times C$ of a Hilbert modular surface $S$ and a curve $C$, and $\FF$ is the pullback via the projection $S \times C \to S$ of a Hilbert modular foliation $\GG$ on $S$.
-We have $\kappa(K_{\FF}) = -\infty$ and $\nu(K_{\FF}) = 2$. \end{enumerate} \end{ttheorem}
+Then there exists a generically finite morphism $f \colon X' \to X$ such that the threefold $X'$ is birational to the product of a surface $S$ and a curve $C$, and the foliation $f^{-1}\FF$ is birationally equivalent to the relative tangent bundle of the projection $S \times C \to C$. \item The algebraic rank of $\FF$ is equal to $1$.
+Then there exists a birational morphism $f \colon X' \to X$ such that the threefold $X'$ admits a birationally isotrivial fibration $\pi \colon X' \to S$ to a surface $S$ and the foliation $f^{-1}\FF$ is the pullback via $\pi$ of a foliation $\GG$ on $S$ such that $\nu(K_{\GG}) = 1$.
+Moreover, if $\FF$ is non-abundant, then $\GG$ is birationally equivalent to a Hilbert modular foliation. \end{enumerate} \end{ttheorem}

 At the moment we do not know how to classify purely transcendental foliations with canonical singularities and not of general type on threefolds of general type.
 However, if we restrict ourselves to foliations regular in codimension $2$, then we are able to prove a result which confirms our expectations.
 The starting point for us is another remarkable theorem by Brunella (see \cite[pp. 587-588]{Bru97}).